 The MQ class and class methods that use an implicit connection (MQ.queue and so on) will be removed before the 1.0 release.

 The MQ class was renamed to AMQP::Channel to follow the established AMQP 0.9.1 terminology.
-Implicit per-thread channels are deprecated so code like this:
+Implicit per-thread channels are deprecated:

 MQ::Queue is now AMQP::Queue.
 All the methods from 0.6.x series are still available.

 MQ::Queue alias will be removed before 1.0 release.
 Please switch to AMQP::Queue.